 Under New York law, all automobile insurance policies must include both underinsured and uninsured motorist coverage.
-In situations where an uninsured motorist injures an individual, this person can receive compensation for their injuries via their insurance company.
+In situations where an uninsured motorist injures an individual, this person can receive compensation for their injuries via their own insurance company.

 This coverage applies to individuals who:

-- Own an automobile
+- Own an automobile and have insurance

-- Reside in a home with a relative who owns an automobile
+- Reside in a home with a relative who owns an automobile and has this coverage

-All uninsured motorist policies issued in the state of New York must have provisions that provide at least $25,000 for each person and $50,000 to each accident for two or more people.
-However, policyholders can, by paying a higher premium, increase these limits.
-(This is a frequently overlooked form of insurance protection.
-People may buy high policy limit coverage to protect themselves from liability claims, but may be unaware that they can buy uninsured / underinsured coverage to provide greater protection of those situations when they or a relative that resides with them are injured in an accident by an unidentified hit & run driver or a driver with too little or no liability coverage.)
+It is worth noting that this is a frequently overlooked form of insurance protection.
+People may buy high policy limit coverage to protect themselves from liability claims but may be unaware that they can buy additional uninsured and underinsured coverage.
+This can provide another layer of protection for situations when they are injured in an accident by an unidentified hit-and-run driver or a driver with too little or no liability coverage.